scottkellum/scottkellum.com/src/content/work/darden-studio-creating-artifacts-with-fonts.md

   </p>
 </div>

-With the marketing efforts we have been involved with over the past year, there have been sizable improvements in the traffic and activations of new Darden Studio releases.
+With the marketing efforts I have been involved with over the past year, there have been sizable improvements in the traffic and activations of new Darden Studio releases.
 Merch has been a key part of the marketing strategy, creating a delightful touchpoint for conference and meetup attendees.

 ## The Kit Pin